 The DAR is passionate about educating America’s youth and supports a variety of different programs, contests, and awards to help further this goal.
-Toll Gate Creek Chapter gets involved to help schools in our community.
-We honor an American History Teacher each year, collect books and school supplies, participate in classroom activities such as “Read Across America,” judge History Day in Aurora, and judge mock trials at Eaglecrest High School.
+Toll Gate Creek Chapter, NSDAR, gets involved to help schools in our community.
+We honor an American history teacher each year, collect books and school supplies, participate in classroom activities such as “Read Across America,” judge History Day in Aurora, and judge mock trials at Eaglecrest High School.

 Education Awards, Contests, and Honors

 American History Essay Contest